abylaw/asyncy-front-end/packages/microservice.guide/interface/README.md

 ```

 ## HTTP
 HTTP can be used as a way to expose your microservice.
-Data can be transmitted using query strings and the `POST` request method.
+Data can be transmitted using query strings and any HTTP request method your service supports.

 The service **MUST** provide the method and endpoint used to call the given command.